OGRECave/ogre/BuildingOgre.md

 `cmake -DCMAKE_TOOLCHAIN_FILE=CMake/toolchain/android.toolchain.cmake -DANDROID_NDK=path/to/android-ndk .`

 this will build the core Ogre libraries.
+Also if your `PATH` contains the `ndk-build` and `android` executables it will generate the SampleBrowser APK.

-To build the SampleBrowser, navigate your command prompt to the SampleBrowserNDK subfolder in your OGRE build folder and run:
+To manually build the SampleBrowser, navigate your command prompt to the SampleBrowserNDK subfolder in your OGRE build folder and run:

 `ndk-build .`

+this will build the native library.
+Then run

+`ant debug install`

+to generate the APK and install it on your device.